ines/course-starter-python/docs/index.md

 ```
 ***NOTE: you will not need to update your dependencies here.

+### Clone or Install the Repository

+There are 2 methods in which this step can be done.

+a) Simply clone the [starter course repo](https://github.com/ines/course-starter-python)
+b) [Import](https://github.com/new/import) and install this repo

+Make sure that you ***merge all the changes on the other branches to the master one** if you do not create a pull request for `electron` and `feature/deep-links` branches your course will not successfully deploy.*

+One you have done this you will need to locate yourself to the root of the repo.

 ## Running on local Server

 Next, we must  install all relevant dependencies by running the following: